Algorithms and Complexity

 Our research

 The Algorithms and Complexity theme is led by Professor Kristina Vušković.
-Research within the theme includes graph theory, logic and model theory, combinatorial optimisation, scheduling theory, algorithms on graphs and data structures, the computational complexity of problems on discrete structures, randomized algorithms, probabilistic analysis of algorithms and approximation algorithms.
+Research within the theme includes graph theory, logic and model theory, combinatorial optimisation, scheduling theory, algorithms on graphs and data structures, the computational complexity of problems on discrete structures, randomised algorithms, probabilistic analysis of algorithms and approximation algorithms.

 The research interests of the individual members include:

-• Professor Martin Dyer: Sampling and counting, randomised algorithms, Markov chains, complexity theory, constraint satisfaction problems, random structures, probabilistic analysis, combinatorial optimisation.
+• Emeritus Professor Martin Dyer: Sampling and counting, randomised algorithms, Markov chains, complexity theory, constraint satisfaction problems, random structures, probabilistic analysis, combinatorial optimisation.

 • Dr Haiko Muller: Algorithms on graphs and partially ordered sets, fixed parameter algorithms, approximation algorithms, graph theory, special classes of graphs, width parameters of graphs.